 Lymphosarcoma (lymphoma) develops when the immune system fails to recognize abnormal lymphocytes as invaders and allows them to proliferate unchecked.

-Traditional Asian medicine, and more recently modern medicine, have used natural compounds in cancer treatment.
-Their task is to correct improper immune system functioning.
+Traditional Asian medicine, and more recently modern medicine, have long used natural compounds in cancer treatment, because these substances aim to correct improper immune system functioning.
+In other words, they do not attack the tumor directly, but rather support the body so it can fight back more effectively.

-Immunomodulatory compounds stimulate the immune system to recognize abnormal cells and mount an appropriate immune response.
-This process helps the body ‘re-learn’ how to destroy cancerous cells.
+Immunomodulatory compounds stimulate the immune system, and as a result it learns again to recognize abnormal cells.
+Thanks to this process, the body can mount an appropriate immune response, and therefore ‘re-learn’ how to destroy cancerous cells more efficiently.

 Immunomodulatory agents are not the same as conventional anti-tumor drugs such as chemotherapy!